Dura Parchment 24: History of the manuscript

 On March 5, 1933, during the excavations conducted by Clark Hopkins amongst the ruins of a Roman border-town, Dura-Europos, on the lower Euphrates, under the embankment which filled in the street inside the wall and also covered the Christian church and the Jewish synagogue, the parchment fragment now known as Dura Parchment 24 was found.
 Susan M. Hopkins was the first to recognize it as a portion of the Gospel.

 The fragment was examined by Carl H. Kraeling, who published its text in 1935, with an extensive discussion.
 Kraeling concluded that the fragment was a copy of Tatian's Diatessaron.
 It was re-edited, with a minor corrections, by C. Bradford Welles in 1959.
 In 1999, David Parker, Mark Goodacre, and David Taylor published a third attempt at reconstructing the text.

 There is a dispute over the identity of the manuscript.
 Daniel Plooij agreed with Hopkins that "[t]here is no reasonable doubt that the fragment is really Tatian".
 Parker, Taylor, and Goodacre, however, argued against identifying the fragment with Tatian's Diatessaron.
 Jan Joosten defended Hopkin's identification of the manuscript with the Diatessaron, arguing from a partial agreement in sequence between the elements in the Dura Fragment and witnesses to Tatian's harmony.
 Ian N. Mills criticized Joosten's method for identifying witnesses to the Diatessaron and showed that the Dura Fragment contradicted Ephrem's Commentary on the Diatessaron.

+Mina Monier and Joan E. Taylor conclude the Dura 24 fragment is a genuine attempt at copying Tatian's Diatessaron, though not a perfect copy of any master text.

 The manuscript was added to the list of the New Testament manuscripts by Kurt Aland in 1953.